Hook (song): Structure

-The chord progression of Hook is very similar to the basic structure of Pachelbel's Canon in D, (D-A-Bm-F♯m-G-D-G-A, or I-V-vi-iii-IV-I-IV-V), but transposed to the key of A major.
+The chord progression of "Hook" is very similar to the basic structure of Pachelbel's Canon in D, (D-A-Bm-F♯m-G-D-G-A, or I-V-vi-iii-IV-I-IV-V), but transposed to the key of A major.
 This chord progression is widely used in popular music, often as the hook, leading to other satirical takes on the use of this chord structure.

 There are several allusions in the song, one to the story of Peter Pan and his nemesis Captain Hook: "no matter how much Peter loved her, what made the Pan refuse to grow, was that the Hook brings you back".

 Satire

 The first chorus of the song's lyrics, aimed directly at the listener, assert that the lyrical content of any song is effectively meaningless, as the song's musical hook will keep listeners coming back, even if they are unaware of the reason.
 In the introduction, John Popper sings:

 "It doesn't matter what I say / So long as I sing with inflection / That makes you feel that I'll convey / Some inner truth or vast reflection."

 The second verse admits the singer is "being insincere" and describes how the lyrics are intended to manipulate the listener.
 These lyrics are a satirical take on the formulaic way much popular music is generated.
-Further on during the bridge, the lyrics become even more blatant by criticizing MTV and claiming formulaic music is an easy way to make money: "When I’m feeling stuck and need a buck/ I don’t rely on luck, because/ the hook brings you back..."
+Further on during the bridge, the lyrics become even more blatant by criticizing MTV and claiming formulaic music is an easy way to make money: "When I'm feeling stuck and need a buck / I don't rely on luck, because / the hook brings you back..."

 The musically "lazy" chord structure viewed in combination with the meta-lyrics reveal the true extent of what a critic for The A.V.
 Club describes as song's "genius": "the commentary is a big joke about how listeners will like just about anything laid on top of the chords of the infinitely clichéd Pachelbel canon, even lyrics that openly mock them for liking it."

-The website songmeaningsandfacts.com states, "[Popper] sets out to prove a point ... that the listener isn't really paying attention to begin with."
-Therefore, despite his admitted manipulations, the final irony is that the song actually has something valuable to convey regarding the listeners' relationship to songs.